PennyLaneAI/pennylane/doc/introduction/returns.rst

 :ref:`measurements <intro_ref_meas>` of a QNode into a single array.
 However, this has presented some challenges:

-* The return of a QNode could be different to what is expected, as shown in the :ref:`example <return-type-example-issue>` above.
+* The return of a QNode could be different from what is expected, as shown in the :ref:`example <return-type-example-issue>` above.
 * For measurements of different shapes, ragged arrays were generated internally and then squeezed into a single output array.
 This is incompatible with NumPy's